 Every Patient’s Advocate (2013 – 2018) Patient advocacy in its many forms is becoming a vital part of a patient’s journey through the medical care system.
 I recognize how important it is for patients to be able to count on standards and ethics, and as the founder and director of the Alliance of Professional Health Advocates, I realize how important it is for budding advocates to have goals and standards to work toward.
 I’m pleased to support this credential-development effort that will help all interested parties.

-(2018 – current) Having been an original member of PACB, I am excited about the opportunity to return to the organization at this moment in time.
+(2018 – 2019) Having been an original member of PACB, I am excited about the opportunity to return to the organization at this moment in time.
 From the beginning, I have been supportive of the effort to create a set of guidelines and standards for Patient Advocates.
 With my background as a Social Worker in the health field and a former Director of the Health Advocacy Program at Sarah Lawrence College, I look forward to contributing to the next era of PACB’s development.
 My advocacy work, research, and teaching in the field of women’s health for over 30 years has been dedicated to building a just and humane society that benefits us all.
 I see my involvement in the PACB Board as part of this life’s work.

 (2013 – 2014) I am the president of the non-profit patient advocacy organization Planetree.
 I have experience in developing measurement and recognition frameworks that define excellence in patient-centered care.